 Every newly appointed Director will be given an introduction of regulatory requirements.
 Directors are continually updated on the latest development of the Listing Rules, legal and other regulatory requirements to ensure compliance and upkeep of good corporate governance practice.
 Directors are also encouraged to participate in continuous professional development to develop and refresh their knowledge and skills.
-The Company Secretary facilitates induction and professional development of Directors.
+The Company Secretary facilitates induction and professional development of Directors and the Company is responsible for arranging and funding suitable training for the Directors.